shirlenelss/mcp-server-fcc/README.md

-# Python project for MCP server FCC
+# Python project for MCP server

 ## How to set up